Read how a CFO can engage themselves and their teams cross-functionally throughout an organization.

 To overcome this challenge, organizations must ensure that cross-functional initiatives align with overall strategic goals and allocate resources accordingly.
 Departments should collaborate on resource allocation and identify ways to leverage each other's strengths and expertise to achieve common goals.

 CFOs play a vital role in inspiring collaboration throughout the organization.
 It is up to leaders like the CFO to lead by example and go out of their way to find opportunities for cross-functional engagement with others in the organization.
-Working with others can create new opportunities to leverage technology and data in ways where it may have been previously underutilized.
+Working with others can create new opportunities to leverage technology and data in ways that may have been previously underutilized.

 If you want to explore more ways a CFO can better lead their company and be effective in their role, don't hesitate to reach out.
 We would love to help you explore different ways of improving your company's overall performance.